Warts in Children: Types, Treatment, and When to Call the Doctor

 Treatment Options

-In-Office Treatment at Hummingbird Pediatrics
+In-office options at Hummingbird Pediatrics include:

 Prevention Tips

-• Avoid walking barefoot in public locker rooms, pools, and showers
+- Avoid walking barefoot in public locker rooms, pools, and showers

 Our pediatricians serving families in Robbinsville, Hamilton Township, and East Windsor are happy to evaluate any skin concern and discuss the best treatment plan for your child.